 The Mineralogical Society 12 Baylis Mews, Amyand Park Road Twickenham, Middlesex TW1 3HQ, UK Tel.: +44 (0)20 8891 6600 Fax: +44 (0)20 8891 6599 info@minersoc.org www.minersoc.org petrology, geochemistry, and economic geology.
-Any person engaged or interested in the fields of mineralogy, crystallography, petrology, geochemistry, and economic geology may become a member of the Association.
-Membership benefits include a subscription to Elements, reduced cost for subscribing to The Canadian Mineralogist, a 20% discount on short course volumes and special publications, and a discount on the registration fee for annual meetings
+Any person engaged or interested in these fields may become a member of the Association.
+Membership benefits include a subscription to Elements, reduced cost for subscribing to The Canadian Mineralogist, a 20% discount on short course volumes and special publications, and a discount on the registration fee for annual meetings.